bmaupin/micro-civ-4/docs/instructions.md

 1. Navigate to the `Beyond the Sword/Mods` directory (e.g. `~/.steam/steam/steamapps/common/Sid Meier's Civilization IV Beyond the Sword/Beyond the Sword/Mods/`)

-1. Delete the directory of the mod you wish to uninstall, e.g. `Quick Civ 4` or `Quick DuneWars Revival`
+1. Delete the directory of the mod you wish to uninstall, e.g. `Micro Civ 4` or `Micro DuneWars Revival`

 #### Installing Beyond the Sword in Proton